Mirabloom/MHM-Must-Have-Music-/User guide.md

 <img src="./SVG Pages/SIGN IN 2.svg">
 <img src="./SVG Pages/HOME SIGNED IN USER HEART REMOVED.svg">

-Now that the user is signed in the apllication, he can create his own playlists.
+Now that the user is signed in the application, he can create his own playlists.
 To do that, he searches for a song and clicks on the  Add to playlist button.
 There he can create a new playlist or add the song in a playlist already created.

 <img src="./SVG Pages/SONG CLICK SIGNED IN USER.svg">
 <img src="./SVG Pages/SONG CLICK SIGNED IN USER SELECT PLAYLIST – 1.svg">